Swabian Potato Dumplings Schupfnudeln

 • 2 tbsp butter

-• 200 g sauerkraut cooked or from the can
+• 200 g sauerkraut from glas or can

 • 70 g bacon